TechnologyClassroom/SetupNotes/ConfigurationManagement/salt.md

   - In minion config, set ```file_client``` line to ```local```.
   - ```--local``` is not necessary.
   - Good for testing before pushing to production or configuring masters.
+- Agentless
+  - Install the salt-ssh package.
+  - Do not install agents on the minions.
+  - Similar to Ansible or Puppet Bolt.

 ## Installing Salt